MozillaSocial/mozilla-social-android/README.md

-# MozillaSocialAndroid

-Android client for [mozilla.social](https://mozilla.social) in early stages of development.
+# Firefly - A Mastodon android client